madskristensen/Tweakster/README.md

 Make it easy to restart Visual Studio.
 If it's running elevated, it will restart back into elevated mode.
 The shortcut key is **Shift+Alt+F4**.

+You can also restart specifically into Admin or Safe modes.

 ![Restart](art/restart.png)

 <h4 id="closetab">Ctrl+W closes current document</h4>